 She has many years’ experience as a clinical research nursing sister, working in industry for a major pharmaceutical company and also within the NHS.
 Mary has also worked as a research assistant on projects as diverse as magnetic resonance scanning and haematology.

-The Research Facilitator supporting Papworth Hospital, Hinchingbrooke and Bedford Hospitals is Anna Nittis.
+Anna Nittis is the Lead Research Facilitator for Addenbrooke's Hospital.
 Anna is a Social Anthropologist, with an MSc in Applied Social Research, and joined West Anglia CLRN from a regional carers' charity where she worked as Mental Health Lead.

 Anna Sidders is a Research Facilitator based at Addenbrooke’s Hospital.
 Anna gained a BSc in Medical Microbiology from the University of Surrey and worked for a microbiology laboratory in London where she became interested in clinical research whilst working on a global antibiotic resistance surveillance study.